janjiralakirankumar/DevOpsEssentials/README.md

 ```
 sudo vi /etc/tomcat9/server.xml
 ```
-If you are unable to open file then change the permissions by using below command.
+**(Optional step):** If you are unable to open the file then change the permissions by using the below command.
 ```
 sudo chmod 766 /etc/tomcat9/server.xml
 ```